Menesbas/Menesbas/README.md

 .
 I'm currently working on Data Science, Machine Learning, Reinforcement Learning.

 .
-You can reach me out -> menesbas@outlook.com
+You can contact with me from -> menesbas@outlook.com

 <!--